Gorgonopsia: Classification

 The first phylogeny (family tree) of the members of Gorgonopsia was published in 2016 by American palaeontologist Christian F. Kammerer, who specifically investigated Rubidgeinae, and re-described both the subfamily and the nine species he assigned to it (reducing the number from thirty-six species).
 Kammerer also resurrected Dinogorgon, Leontosaurus, Ruhuhucerberus, and Smilesaurus.
 Kammerer was unsure if Leontosaurus, Clelandina, Dinogorgon, and Rubidgea all represent the same taxon or not (for which Dinogorgon has priority), but he decided to classify all of them in the tribe Rubidgeini pending further examination.
 In 2018, Kammerer and Russian palaeontologist Vladimir Masyutin identified a new genus Nochnitsa as the basalmost known gorgonopsians, and found that all Russian taxa (except Viatkogorgon, which is in the outclade) form a completely separate clade from the African taxa.
 Also in 2018, palaeobiologist Eva-Maria Bendel, Kammerer, and colleagues resurrected Cynariops.
 In 2022, Kammerer and fellow palaeontologist Bruce S. Rubidge described Phorcys from South Africa.
+Macungo and colleagues (2026) described Jirahgorgon as a new South African taxon closely related to Phorcys.
+They recognised these two genera as forming a subgroup of relatively large gorgonopsians from the middle Permian, independent of later large gorgonopsians (such as Inostrancevia and rubidgeines) that they named as the new family Phorcyidae.
+Their phylogenetic analysis recovered these two genera in an early branching subclade of African gorgonopsians that also includes Eriphostoma and Gorgonops.